Achebi/Deep-Learning-with-Fastai-and-Pytorch/README.md

 # Deep-Learning-for-Coders-with-Fastai-and-Pytorch
-Practical sessions for deep learning with fastai and pytorch
+This repository contains code for practical sessions for the deep learning with fastai and pytorch book by Jeremy, Sylvain and Alexis